 The Anna McPhee Memorial Oration on Diversity and Inclusion

-This year's Anna McPhee Memorial Oration on Diversity and Inclusion will be delivered by Retired Justice of the High Court of Australia, The Hon Michael Kirby AC CMG, who will ask: ‘Has the time at last come for Australia to embrace a national Bill of Rights?’
+This year's Anna McPhee Memorial Oration on Diversity and Inclusion was delivered by Retired Justice of the High Court of Australia, The Hon Michael Kirby AC CMG, who asked: ‘Has the time at last come for Australia to embrace a national Bill of Rights?’

 With virtually every other civilised nation in the world having statutory protections for fundamental human rights, perhaps it’s time Australia followed suit.

 Mr Kirby is an international jurist, educator and former judge, and was inaugural Chairman of the Australian Law Reform Commission.
 He has also undertaken international activities for the United Nations, the Commonwealth Secretariat, the OECD and the Global Fund Against AIDS, Tuberculosis and Malaria.

 Mr Kirby asked: "Why has Australia had such a deep hostility to incorporating the universal principles of human rights in the law of this country, which every other modern, civilised country has done? ...
 As one of the oldest functioning democracies in the world and as a land of hope and opportunity, Australia should be a beacon of freedom, equality and dignity for all.
 But are we?"